 CTRL Course Design Institute

 The CTRL Course Design Institute (CDI) is a series of workshops and supplemental materials to support faculty and staff as they design courses and learning environments optimized for inclusion, engagement, and deep learning.
-It is meant for anyone aiming to revamp an existing course, create a completely new course, or enhance their teaching practice, whether teaching in-person, online, or in a hybrid environment.
 The institute will introduce you to inclusive, evidence-based practices in course design and teaching while incorporating ample opportunities for collaboration, reflection, and application.
 By the end of the institute, you will have developed a complete course plan and additional instructional materials and ideas to implement directly into your course(s).

 “If you have never learned about course design, you need this course.
 If you have learned about it but are unsure, you need this course.
 If you already know but want to refresh, you need this course.”